 Pretty much all modern armoured vehicles are at the very least immune to attack from small arms.
 A few lighter vehicles are even capable of resisting mines and anti-tank rockets, though anything that isn't a tank is going to be taken apart by high velocity armour-piercing ammunition.
 In the case of main battle tanks, they're practically invulnerable to any anti-tank weapon that isn't current generation.
 The famed RPG-7 tends to have about the same effect on modern tanks as a pigeon, as proven in one case where a British Challenger 2 MBT took around seventy rockets and still managed to keep going.
 American M1 Abrams MBTs have been able to take multiple hits from their own gun in a number of friendly fire cases and are so difficult to destroy by their crews that it will often require the insides to be stuffed full of C4 to blow them apart.
 At least once, a crew had to abandon their tank and their fellow soldiers attempted to destroy it to prevent it from falling into enemy hands - an effort that proved to be entirely unsuccessful.
 Eventually, they gave up and the tank was later towed back to base to be restored to working condition.

-Selecting the proper caliber of gun is extremely important depending on the type of target.
-The lightest caliber bullets are only effective for target practice or extremely close range.
-Some of the most tragic police shootouts (for example, the North Hollywood shootout of 1997) have occurred because law enforcement had underpowered weapons against criminals with body armor.
+Selecting the type and level of penetration a bullet can achieve is extremely important depending on the type of target.
+The lightest bullets tend to only be effective for target practice or extremely close range.
+Some of the most tragic police shootouts (for example, the North Hollywood shootout of 1997) have occurred because law enforcement had underpowered weapons against criminals with body armornote which is bullet resistant, not bullet proof, and there is always places where an unlucky shot from even the cheapest, crappiest gun can break through, and even with armor the impact of the bullet is still felt and it can break bones and damage organs, in addition to knocking the victim down..
 Before the North Hollywood shootout, there was the Miami shootout of 1986, where the two criminals didn't have body armour but still survived multiple gunshot wounds long enough to kill two FBI agents and injure five more before they finally died.